Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Feeding

 What makes an elephant sanctuary ethical?

 An ethical elephant sanctuary should put the elephant first, even when that makes the experience less exciting for tourists.
 That means the visit should not be built around touching, bathing, riding, or posing.
 It should be built around observation, education, and giving the elephants space to move, forage, bathe, socialise, and behave as naturally as possible.
-A good sanctuary should make you understand elephants better, not make you feel like you briefly owned one for a photo.

 Green flags to look for